Sshahzaibkhan/Diabetes-classification-model-Python-/README.md

 # Diabetes-classification-model-Python
 Diabetes Classification Project:
-Exploring the Dataset and Data Preprocessing
+Exploring the Dataset and Data Preprocessing:

 Diabetes classification is an important task in healthcare to predict whether a patient has diabetes or not.
 In this project, we will explore a dataset of diabetes patients, preprocess the data, and build a classifier to predict diabetes.
 We will not write any code for this project.